RaghavSingh1212/RaghavSingh1212/README.md

 - Languages I am fluent with : Python, JavaScript, C.
 - 📫 How to reach me: rsingh77@ucsc.edu
 - Things I like to do/ I would want to do outside computers: Playing Guitar, Chess, Gym
-- ⚡ Fun fact: I didn't knew about that in Mexico they speak Spanish